-It has been shown that the frequency of AO increases in patients with poor oral hygiene $[^{24}]$ this is in agreement with the findings of our study, although some report no difference in the incidence of the Dry socket concerning oral hygiene status (poor versus good) $[^{13}]$.
+It has been shown that the frequency of AO increases in patients with poor oral hygiene ^[24].
+This is in agreement with the findings of our study, although some report no difference in the incidence of the Dry socket concerning oral hygiene status (poor versus good) ^[13].
 The literature is divided concerning the effects of local anesthetic on the incidence of dry sockets.
-The common belief that local anesthesia with a vasoconstrictor is one of the causative factors in the occurrence of dry socket due to ischemia caused by the action of a vasoconstrictor had been rejected by the fact that ischemia lasts for approximately two hours and is then followed by a reactive hyperaemia $[^{9, 25]}$.
-This is in agreement with the result of our study where more cases of dry socket occur when block anesthetic, not infiltration technique was used.
-The explanation for this may be due to the difficulty of extraction and extraction of posterior teeth (that required block anaesthesia) not the action of vasoconstrictor in local anaesthesia.
-Clinically the picture of the dry socket that includes Pain, empty socket and exposed bone were found in all patients, which is in agreement with the findings of several other studies $[^{3, 5]}$.
+The common belief that local anesthesia with a vasoconstrictor is one of the causative factors in the occurrence of dry socket due to ischemia caused by the action of a vasoconstrictor had been rejected by the fact that ischemia lasts for approximately two hours and is then followed by reactive hyperemia ^[9, 25].
+This is in agreement with the result of our study, where more cases of dry sockets occurred when block anesthetic, not infiltration technique, was used.
+The explanation for this may be due to the difficulty of extraction and extraction of posterior teeth (that required block anesthesia), not the action of vasoconstrictor in local anesthesia.
+Clinically the picture of the dry socket that includes pain, empty socket and exposed bone were found in all patients, which is in agreement with the findings of several other studies ^[3, 5].

-5. Conclusions
+Conclusions

-There were significant differences concerning the age of the patient and dry socket, It has been shown that the frequency of AO increases in patients with poor oral hygiene,Clinically the picture of the dry socket that includes Pain, empty socket and exposed bone were found in all patients,there is significant differ then the occurrence of socketed in mandibular posterior teeth than other teeth.there is no relationship between smoking and the occurrence of dry socket,teethTraumatic extraction was found to be the great risk factor Author Contributions: Conceptualization, methodology, E.H.A.; validation, formal analysis and investigation, E.H.A and S.A.M.A.; data curation; writing-original draft preparation, and editing, F.A. and K.T.
-H.; All authors have read and agreed to the published version of the manuscript.
+There were significant differences concerning the age of the patient and the dry socket.
+It has been shown that the frequency of AO increases in patients with poor oral hygiene.
+The picture of the dry socket that includes pain, empty socket, and exposed bone was found in all patients; there are significant differences in sockets in mandibular posterior teeth than in other teeth.
+There is no relationship between smoking and the occurrence of dry socket, teethTraumatic extraction was found to be the major risk factor

+Author Contributions: Conceptualization, methodology, EHA; validation, formal analysis and investigation, EHA and SAMA; data curation; writing-original draft preparation, and editing, FA and KT H.; All authors have read and agreed to the published version of the manuscript.